 2. Your Brain Wants You To Start Your Day With The Hard Stuff

-The American Psychological Association’s annual stress in America survey asked participants to assess their ability to make healthy lifestyle changes.
+The American Psychological Association’s annual Stress in America survey asked participants to assess their ability to make healthy lifestyle changes.
 Survey participants regularly cited lack of willpower as the #1 reason they don’t follow through with the changes.

 Many people believe their lives would improve if they could boost their willpower—more control over what they eat, when they saved for retirement, and how to achieve noble goals.

 There’s been considerable research into willpower and one of the pioneers in this area is Roy Baumeister.
 Baumeister discovered that willpower actually operates like a muscle: it can be strengthened with practice and fatigued by overuse.
-Willpower in the brain is fueled by glucose and it needs to replenished in order for it to perform optimally.
+Willpower in the brain is fueled by glucose and it needs to be replenished in order for it to perform optimally.